mattearly/dmpower/README.md

 It does not teach you the game.
 You will need the books.
 I recommend buying them from Amazon or any official retailer that supports Hasbro and WotC.

+Code by Matthew Jay Early
+Email: matthewjearly@gmail.com

 ### Featuring: *DM-Power*

-* A powerful, quick, D&D dungeon master tool.
-* An unbelievably fast and streamlined character creation process.
+* Get your game going quick with the unbelievly fast streamlined character creation process for PC's and NPC's alike.
-* All Classes, Races, Levels, Feats, Skills, Prociencies, Backgrounds.
-* All Magic Items & Reward Generation Charts.
+   * All Classes
-* A simple XP calculator that adds the experience up for you based on CR and splits it with the party.
+   * Races
+   * Levels
+   * Feats
+   * Skills
+   * Prociencies
-*
+   * Backgrounds
-*
+   * Stats
-#### Features included in the master-core version:

-1. D&D 5e Player Character creation from the Player's Handbook
-    * New Character creation from level 1 to 20
+   * Character Editor
-    * Leveling Up all the way 20
+   * Level Up Tool
+   * Load and Save
+* Figure out treasure and rewards in seconds!
+   * All Magic Items
-2. Magic Item Rolling Charts from the DMG
+   * All Magic Item Rolling Charts
+   * Auto roll or enter your own result.
-3. Scroll Generator based on spells in the PHB
+   * Scroll Generator
+   * XP by Challenge Rating calculator.

+#### This is the in the master-core version.

+* Stick with this version to stick with the official books.

 #### How-to use:

 1. Have a C++ compiler.
+Follow online guides to get one if necessary.
-2. Use Terminal and type 'make' while in file directory.
+2. Use Terminal and type 'make' while in this file directory.
 3. Type ./dmpower in terminal to run.